WJKelly Solutions

 Building things that matter

 Over-educated entrepreneur with a track record of building companies at the intersection of technology and human need, from WebMD to medical education to AI.
-Currently advising startups, raising capital, and writing fiction about the futures we're creating.
+Currently CEO of TrueMath, advising startups, and querying agents for my debut novel.

 Let's talk